SimonCropp/GraphQL.Validation/readme.source.md

 Generally `ValidatorTypeCache` is scoped per app and can be collocated with `Schema`, `DocumentExecuter` initialization.

-Also you can use Dependency Injection for your validators.
-For this you should create `ValidatorTypeCache` with the `useDependencyInjection: true` parameter and call one of the `AddValidatorsFrom*` methods from [FluentValidation.DependencyInjectionExtensions](https://www.nuget.org/packages/FluentValidation.DependencyInjectionExtensions/) package in your `Startup`.
+Dependency Injection can be used for validators.
+Create a `ValidatorTypeCache` with the `useDependencyInjection: true` parameter and call one of the `AddValidatorsFrom*` methods from [FluentValidation.DependencyInjectionExtensions](https://www.nuget.org/packages/FluentValidation.DependencyInjectionExtensions/) package in the `Startup`.
 By default, validators are added to the DI container with a transient lifetime.

 ### Add to ExecutionOptions